PHD Program in Critical Studies in Improvisation

 Accepted students will typically be offered student stipend funding and Graduate Teaching Assistantship positions within the program and in affiliated departments.
 This program also features opportunities for Graduate Research Assistantships funded by faculty research grants, as well as internships with community partners.

-PhD students will be offered baseline packages of 12 Graduate Teaching Assistantships (GTA) and/or Graduate Student Assistantships (GSA) plus $28,000 in University Graduate Scholarship (UGS) funding over four years.
+PhD students will be offered baseline packages of 12 Graduate Teaching Assistantships (GTA) and/or Graduate Student Assistantships (GSA) plus the University Graduate Scholarship (UGS) funding over four years.
 In some cases, students may be offered a Sessional teaching appointment in place of one of the GTAs in year 3 or 4.
-PhD base admissions packages are valued at approximately $99,000 (Canadian dollars) over four years.

 All international PhD students will receive an International Doctoral Tuition Scholarship (IDTS) if they qualify with the minimum eligibility requirements.
 At $11,000 per year for up to four years, these scholarships essentially cover the difference between international and domestic doctoral tuition.